 The 6-foot, 200-pounder was also selected fifth overall by the Kansas City Chiefs in the 1965 AFL Draft.

 Sayers could have stayed close to home with the Chiefs, which would have made sense because he was born in Wichita, Kansas and attended college at the University of Kansas.
-However, he would sign with the Bears and play his home games in Chicago, Illinois at Wrigley Field.
+However, the All-America halfback would sign with the Bears and play his home games in Chicago, Illinois at Wrigley Field.

 In his rookie season, Sayers had one of the best debuts in NFL history.
 He rushed for 867 yards and 14 touchdowns, caught 29 passes for 507 yards and six touchdowns, and had a punt return and kickoff return for touchdowns.